SymfonyCasts/symfony-ux/sfcasts/stimulus/properties-events.md

 element is working independently.
 This proves that there are two separate objects with two separate `count` properties.

-## When data-controller Elements are Loaded via AJAX
+## When data-controller Elements are Loaded via Ajax

 This isn't even my favorite part of Stimulus.
 Down in your browser's inspector, right click on the div around one of our controllers and go to "Edit as HTML".
 Copy the `<div data-controller>` and paste to hack in a new one right above it.

-What I'm doing is imitating what happens when HTML is added to the page after it's done loading, like via an AJAX call.
+What I'm doing is imitating what happens when HTML is added to the page after it's done loading, like via an Ajax call.
 This is a *classic* problem with JavaScript.
 Suppose you have some jQuery code that attaches a `click` event listener to all elements that have some class.
 Usually, that code runs when the page finishes loading.

-Now, what happens if you load *new* HTML onto the page later via AJAX and the HTML contains an element with that class?
+Now, what happens if you load *new* HTML onto the page later via Ajax and the HTML contains an element with that class?
 Is the event listener automatically attached to it?
 Nope!
 It's not... unless you go to the hassle of manually re-calling your function that attaches the event listener.